theyasassri/TMDB-Movie-Analysis/README.md

 # TMDB-Movie-Analysis
 My first EDA Project in data analysis by python and google colab.
 An Exploratory Data analysis(EDA) investigating the factors that drive movie popularity.
-I analyzed 4000 movies to see if high rating crrelate with high popularity.
+I analyzed 4000 movies to see if high rating correlate with high popularity.

 ### Key insights